STMicroelectronics/mbed-ble/README.md

 WARNING!!!

-This application is now deprecated and not maintained any more!
+This repository is now deprecated and not maintained any more!

 WARNING!!!